telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

 ---

+# Why use the LastFM API in addition to Subsonic API?

+Because determining what the 'now playing' track on Airsonic is, is not very straight forward!
+I ran into quite a few challenges determining what the actual 'now playing' track is due to a combination of the following:

+- The Airsonic implementation of [Subsonic API](http://www.subsonic.org/pages/api.jsp) will return a non-ordered array of 'recent tracks' instead of what is now actually playing.
+These tracks have a `minutesAgo` property that _could_ allow us to deduce which track is most recent, however...
+- my client of choice ([Sonixd](https://github.com/jeffvli/sonixd)) will download and cache two tracks in succession to support it's crossfading playback feature - The current track as well as the track that follows it.
+This results in two new item entries in the Subsonic API 'recent tracks' response, both of which have a `minutesAgo: 0` property.
+Since the array response is not ordered, so it is not possible to determine the actual currently playing track this way.

+## So why not just use LastFM only?

+It's certainly an option, and I made a LastFM-only version of this app [here](https://github.com/telekineticyeti/lastfm-nowplaying-rgb-display/).
+However I found that a lot of album art for tracks in my library are missing from LastFM or incorrect.
+I have a meticulous degree of control over album art on my Airsonic instance, so I'd prefer to pull art from there first.

 # Additional Notes

-## flaschen-taschen-node
+## flaschen-taschen-node &

 This app uses my [flaschen-taschen-node](https://github.com/telekineticyeti/flaschen-taschen-node) library to construct and send images to an FT server.
-This is a WIP library and will be available by NPM as it matures.
-In the meantime, feel free to try it in your own projects!
+It also uses my [subsonic-api-wrapper](https://github.com/telekineticyeti/subsonic-api-wrapper) library for interfacing with Subsonic-based APIs.
+These libraries are a work in progress and will be available by NPM as they mature.
+In the meantime, feel free to try them in your own projects!

 ## Hardware